albar965/littlenavmap-manual/src/en/APPROACHES.rst

 #. **If the next leg continues after or at the hold fix:** When
    approaching the hold fix after one circuit continue straight on.
-The next leg will be activated after half a nautical mile up to one nautical mile.
+The next leg will be activated after half a NM up to one NM.

 #. **If the next leg starts before the hold fix:** Exit the hold at its
    fix.
 Exit right turn holds to the left and vice versa (i.e. turn